 Windows 7 vs Windows 10 in conclusion

 Even though Microsoft came up with so many new Windows 10 features, it has only helped make the user experience modern, seamless across devices, better integrated to Cloud tools, and exciting productivity tools that leverage new-age technologies.
 The Windows 10 features listed here are just a flavor of the long list of new features.
 They will form the basis of being a productive and successful technology professional.
-I have prioritized five of them based on my experience moving from Windows 7, which was already on extended support, and sharing how to leverage the new features effectively.
+Based on my experience moving from Windows 7, which was already on extended support, I have prioritized five of them and shared how to leverage the new features effectively.